HouseOfAgile/bash-symfony-manager/README.md

 Best Practice
 =============

-This simple manager gives you the ability to never lose anymore time with annoying symony commands, as it takes care of rights ;)
-A good way of using it for several projects might be to define several alias, with different config file and store them in a common directory (for example /home/user/work/config-tools/sm-config).
+This simple manager gives you the ability to lose less time with annoying symfony commands, as it takes care of rights ;) A good way of using it for several projects might be to define several alias, with different config file and store them in a common directory (for example /home/user/work/config-tools/sm-config).

 With bash, you could add something like that in the ~/.bash_aliases file to parse that directory and add alias for your projects automatically for both the symony manager (starting with sm_ and the <project_name>) and a shortcut to the home of the project (starting by po_ and the <project_name>)